jeffvella/UnityECSOffsets/README.md

 # Unity ECS Offsets

-Utility to auto-generate an offsets file for 'Internal' protected structs.

 ##### What is this all about?:

 If you want to access to Unity ECS internal data that is non-public, for example working with chunks and archetypes directly, then this gives you the required offsets.